 A recovery point is considered created only after phases 1 and 2 are completed.
 As a part of this upgrade, a recovery point is created as soon as the snapshot is finished and this recovery point of snapshot type can be used to perform a restore using the same restore flow.
 You can identify this recovery point in the Azure portal by using “snapshot” as the recovery point type, and after the snapshot is transferred to the vault, the recovery point type changes to “snapshot and vault”.

 By default, snapshots are retained for two days.
 This feature allows restore operation from these snapshots there by cutting down the restore times.
-It reduces the time that is required to transform and copy data back from the vault.
+It reduces the time required to transform and copy data back from the vault.

 - Snapshots are stored along with the disks to boost recovery point creation and to speed up restore operations.
 As a result, you'll see storage costs that correspond to snapshots taken during this period.

-- For premium storage accounts, the snapshots taken for instant recovery points count towards the 10 TB limit of allocated space.
+- For premium storage accounts, the snapshots taken for instant recovery points count towards the 10-TB limit of allocated space.

 Snapshot retention is fixed to 5 days for weekly policies.

-Configure snapshot retention using the Azure portal
+Configure snapshot retention